Electron volt energy resolution with ptychography using a broadband continuum spectrum: Discussion

-The study is based on the PIM approach implemented in PtyREX code, yet we do not expect the results to be code dependent.
-We have investigated the broadband ptychography robustness focusing on the x-ray regime, however, we expect the findings to be valid at any wavelength and radiation.
+The study is based on the PIM approach implemented in PtyREX code, yet we do not expect the results to be code dependent and to be extended also to multi-kernel deconvolution approches\cite{Huixiang_2025}.
+Similarly, we have investigated the broadband ptychography robustness focusing on the x-ray regime, however, we expect the findings to be valid at any wavelength and radiation.
 The focus on the x-ray regime is driven by prospective applications for x-ray dichroic and XANES imaging.
 Ptychography has been proven to be instrumental for magnetic dichroic imaging \cite{Donnelly_2016, Donnelly_2021, Lo_2021} and XANES imaging \cite{Pattammattel_2020, Zhu_2016}.
 Both techniques require energy scans with steps as small as 1 eV.
-Based on the findings and the simulations results, 1 eV energy separation is within reach with broadband ptychography, by designing an experimental setup that satisfies the Eq.\ref{eqn:chromcondi}.
+Based on the findings and the simulations results, 1 eV energy separation is within reach with broadband ptychography, by designing an experimental setup that satisfies the the real space constraint (\ref{eq:spencePtychoRS2}).
 This would be transformative in terms of reducing the acquisition time and producing inherently co-registered nano scale images across energies.
-Concerning how to produce a broadband illumination, a multilayer crystal monochromator allows to select bandwidths up to a few percent \cite{Boone_2020}.
+Concerning how to produce a broadband illumination, a multilayer crystal monochromator allows to select bandwidths up to few percent \cite{Boone_2020}.
 For experimental settings based on undulator sources, the width of the undulator harmonics can be matched to the bandwidth of the multilayer monochromator by tapering the undulator \cite{Mossessian_1995, Batey_2019}.

-In laboratory settings \cite{Batey_2021},because of the lower flux, the role of the monochromator can be replaced with an energy thresholding \cite{Brun_2020} or resolving detector \cite{Batey_2019}.
+In laboratory settings \cite{Batey_2021}, because of the lower flux, the role of the monochromator can be replaced with an energy thresholding \cite{Brun_2020} or resolving detector \cite{Batey_2019}.
 By combining such detectors with an appropriate chromatic optics and the PIM approach, it would be possible to go beyond the energy resolution of the detector itself.